helghast098/ESP32-I2C-API-For-LCD_DFR0554/README.md

 └──
 ```
 **NOTES**<br>
-The FreeRTOS kernel clock speed must be set to 1000Hz for the API to work properly.
+The FreeRTOS kernel clock speed must be set greater than 500Hz for the API to work properly.

 **How to Use:**<br>
 Copy the directory LCD_DFR0554 into the components directory of the ESP-32 project